osteele/git-timelapse/README.md

 ## `make-timelapse-movie`

-Create a movie named `timelapse.mov` that animates the images in the frames directory, default `frames`.
+Create a movie named `timelapse.mp4` that animates the images in the frames directory, default `frames`.

 Requirements: Python, `pip -f requirements.txt`